Collecting British Coins Guide

 The Royal Mint VS eBay

 Some coins may still be available direct from The Royal Mint from their Our Coins shop.
 You may find that coins are cheaper there than eBay or you will get a BU coin for the price of a sought-after circulated coin.
-Coin condition is important!
+The coin condition is important!

 Real or Fake?